moratodpg/conbal/README.md

 This repository contains the code for running **batch active learning** experiments under **budget constraints**.

-In Con-BAL, you can:
+In ConBAL, you can:

 - Reproduce the results presented in the paper.
 - Test heuristic strategies integrated with widely used acquisition functions on the available real-world building datasets or a dataset of your choice.
-- Develop a new active learning strategy and test it against the existing strategies or the implemented random selection baseline.
+- Develop and test a new active learning strategy against the existing strategies or the implemented random selection baseline.

 ## Installation
 The code has been implemented and tested on Python 3.9.
 Please install the requirements file to include the required dependencies.